 Worried that a poor landlord will impact your client’s assessment of you?
 Work with landlords and property managers you trust to provide excellent service.
 Landlords affect your client’s experience in an office space in a number of ways, from the way they respond to building repairs to the tenants they attract.

 A reliable property manager offers a clear way for clients to contact them for emergency issues with power, plumbing, and HVAC.
 They maintain the outward appearance of their property as well as shared spaces such as hallways, stairwells, and lobbies.
 They have security systems in place, and do not hesitate to discuss safety concerns with tenants.
 And they perform due diligence background checks on other tenants to verify that other occupants are financially viable and have good references from previous landlords.

 Make sure your clients land in safe hands by doing your background research on potential property managers as well as the space they rent.
 Otherwise, you may find yourself negotiating terms between your client and their landlord as the lease falls apart.

 Talk with Oxford Companies about Your Rental Space

 We have extensive experience working with brokers and we understand the importance of prioritizing tenant care.
 Our design and build team can work with your client to help them envision the possibilities of their new space, then seamlessly create that space according to plan.
-And once your clients have moved in, we offer 24-7 emergency maintenance and a dedicated point of contact so that our tenants know who to call if they have problems with their space.
+And once your clients have moved in, we offer 24-7 emergency maintenance and a dedicated point of contact so that our tenants know who to call if they have problems with their rental space.
 Contact us today, or click here to browse the properties we have available to rent.